karma-runner/karma/docs/config/05-plugins.md

 ## Loading Plugins
-By default, Karma loads all sibling NPM modules which have a name starting with `karma-*`.
+By default, Karma loads all sibling npm modules which have a name starting with `karma-*`.

 You can also explicitly list plugins you want to load via the `plugins` configuration setting.
 The configuration value can either be a string (module name), which will be required by Karma, or an object (inlined plugin).